minhphanhvu/spot/README.md

 # Steps to drop and create database
 1. Run `bundle exec rake db:drop` if you have the spot_development database on your local to drop it (add RAILS_ENV=development if there is any error).
-2/ Run `bundle exec rake db:create`  to create databases.
+2/ Run `bundle exec rake db:create RAILS_ENV=development`  to create databases.
 3/ Run `bundle exec rake db:migrate` to apply migrations from migrations changes to the schema.db.
 4/ Run `bundle exec rake db:seed RAILS_ENV=development` to populate the database `spot_development`.